-Poems by Michael Malan, published by Blue Light Press.
-This is Malan’s third poetry collection and is available from Cloudbank, Barnes & Noble, and Amazon.
+Malan’s third poetry collection.
+Available from Cloudbank, Barnes & Noble, and Amazon.

 Praise for Deep Territory